maxxiimo/the-front-end-manifesto/mobile-foundation.md

 - Designing for a mobile device, a tablet device, and a desktop could be time-consuming, responsive design can accommodate all three.
 - With responsive design, change the code once and it trickles down to all devices.

 Right now responsive web design is hugely popular.
-The article [Reasons for Responsive Design][] highlights exactly that.
+The article [Reasons for Responsive Design][] give you some good reasons why you should consider using it.
 The article "[CSS MediaQuery for Mobile is Fool’s Gold][Media Queries]" gives an opposite perspective and does a good job of illustrating why media queries might not be the silver bullet for serving up mobile styles and content.
-There is one quote that the author uses that resonates with me:
+There is one quote in particular that the author uses that resonates with me:

 > Create a product, don’t re-imagine one for small screens.
 Great mobile products are created, never ported.
 \- [Brian Fling][]